 The Indian Civil Rights Act of 1968 (ICRA) allowed for states to ask for retrocession and transfer any or all criminal and civil matters back to the federal government, with tribal approval.
-Currently there is not a formal process in Oregon statute that outlines the process in which a tribe can work with the State of Oregon to request retrocession of Public Law 280 jurisdiction.
+Currently, there is not a formal process in Oregon statute that describes how a tribe can work with the State of Oregon to request retrocession of Public Law 280 jurisdiction.